uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - Limitations of Existing Tools: Generic tools like Google Maps often fail in providing optimal routes for specific layouts and intricate networks [2, 5].

+Goal: To reduce traffic congestion and enhance campus navigation through an optimized, tailored navigation system.